Community Stories, Curated by the People Who Live Them

 Community Curator Program

-The Somerville Museum invites applications for collaboration on public exhibitions at the museum.
+Each year in November, the Somerville Museum invites applications for collaboration on public exhibitions at the museum two-three years in advance.
 Up to two Community Curators will be selected each year and will receive a seed grant of $2,500 and exhibition space in the galleries at One Westwood Road, Somerville, MA.
 This program is supported in part by membership donations.

 For frequently asked questions, FAQ